 The wattage dial impresses less, though - lower wattages make the distortion sounds a little fizzier than we'd like; keeping the wattage at full and lowering the lead volume knob provides better tones for living-room volume kicks.

-It may be the dark horse here, but the Laney more than delivers on value-for-money with the largest range of features and tones.
+This Laney more than delivers on value-for-money with the largest range of features and tones.
 That comes at a price of weight and size, but this brute will carry fans of heavier styles to bigger stages.